Xiaotong1120/ae-project/README.md

 2. clarity of grain over premature dimensional modeling,
 3. and transparency of data limitations over aggressive data filtering.

 Dimension tables (e.g. date or location dimensions) are intentionally deferred in this phase, as the project currently focuses on validating and stabilizing a single delivery fact table.

+A sanity-check aggregation confirms that delivery duration distributions differ meaningfully across AOI types within the defined analysis boundary, validating the analytical usefulness of the fact table.